Gene Strandness: Late career

 Throughout his career, Strandness taught and conducted vascular research at University of Washington.
 He retired with emeritus status in 1995, but continued to run the university's vascular research lab.
 He was actively engaged in research and continued writing, including an updated version of his work, "Duplex Scanning in Vascular Disorders".
 He saw patients until shortly before his death in 2002.

 Legacy

 Prior to Strandness' work, the only vascular imaging available to physicians would have been arteriograms, x-rays read from radiopaque dyes injected directly into the bloodstream.
 Initially, the idea of using ultrasound imaging was met with resistance.
 Eventually, however, younger physicians were more receptive and accepting of the technology Strandness and his team developed.
 Although arteriograms are sometimes still used, most physicians today rely upon the non-invasive procedures and real-time information provided by duplex ultrasound scans.

-Today, based on the technologies and practices Dr. Strandness developed, vascular ultrasound is a well established field.
-Technologists, known as vascular sonographers, specialize in this specific branch of ultrasound scanning.
+Based on the technologies and practices Dr. Strandness developed, vascular ultrasound is an established field.
+Technologists, known as vascular sonographers, specialize in this branch of ultrasound scanning.